-It is typically not very easy to euchre the bidder, but that doesn't mean one shouldn't try.
+It is not typically very easy to euchre the maker, but that doesn't mean you shouldn't try.
 Look at the following example:

-The dealer sits in the West position and just picked up the queen of hearts.
+The dealer sits in the West position and picks up the queen of hearts.
 North seat starts the hand by leading the jack of spades.

 South now leads the ace of clubs.
 The maker(W) trumps in with the queen.

 If you were sitting in North, what card would you play now?